North Country Zine Fest

 Strand Center Gallery

-We’re so excited to host the first ever North Country Zine Fest this fall on October 12th from Noon-5pm.
+We’re so excited to host the 2nd annual North Country Zine Fest this fall on October 18th from Noon-5pm.
 This event is co-produced by local zinesters Erin Dorney & our very own Megan Charland.
-Stay tuned for more details, but in the meantime mark your calendars.
 This is an event not to be missed!

 Call for Zinesters!